 Timing Is Everything…Especially When its Bad

-Work began on the Edsel in the early days of 1955.
-America was at an apex of optimism.
+When work began on the Edsel in the early days of 1955, America was at an apex of optimism.
 The post war decade that proceeded brought tremendous expansion.
 Job opportunities were aplenty.
 Incomes were soaring.
 An affluent new middle class had emerged to power the nation on a quantum leap in consumerism.
 The Baby Boom was in full swing.
-As cities overflowed with growing families, suburbs sprouted.
+As cities overflowed with growing families new suburbs sprouted.
 Sprawl entered the nation’s lexicon.
-This exodus to the hinterlands was made smooth by a new interstate highway system, and painless by dirt cheap gasoline.
+This exodus to the hinterlands was made smooth by a new interstate highway system, and made painless by dirt cheap gasoline.
 It was a revolutionary time in personal transportation.

 The Chrysler Corporation also had a trio of brands fancier than their basic Plymouth.
 The Dodge, DeSoto and Chrysler marques roughly matched their competitors from GM in size and price.
 The Ford Motor Company had its own Mercury brand competing in this profitable niche.
 But while the stylish Mercury did well, it was still a bit player.
 Its share of the mid-priced market was dwarfed by GM’s triple powerhouses.
 Ford management – a number of whom had been recently hired away from GM – was determined to close the gap.
 The Edsel, would lead the charge.